Costa Rica Pet Import Requirements

 A rabies titer test measures the level of rabies antibodies in your pet’s blood.
 It should be administered more than 30 days after the rabies vaccination.

 This test is not required to enter Costa Rica from any country; however, all pets originating in countries classified as having a high risk of rabies should always travel with a rabies titer test.
-Additionally, as Costa Rica is classified by the World Organization of Animal Health as a high-rabies risk country, this test may be required for your pet to return to your country.
+Additionally, as Costa Rica is classified by the World Organization of Animal Health as a country with a high risk of rabies, this test may be required for your pet to return to your country.

 Step 4: Parasite Treatments